 The Dry Bones (undead Koopas) and Boos from Super Mario Bros.
 3. Super Mario World added undead versions of Buzzy Beetles and Cheep-Cheeps, as well as several new types of ghosts (Eeries, Fishin' Boos, Big Boos, etc.).

 The ReDeads (zombies), Stalfos (skeletons), Gibdo (mummies), and Poes (ghosts) of The Legend of Zelda.

-The Flood in Halo.
-They originated as Fungal Zombies in Marathon 2: Durandal, the result of Pfhor infected with an ancient S'pht bioweapon, but were cut from the shipping game because while it sounded really cool, in retrospect, a weapon that turns your enemies into ravenous zombies doesn't make much sense.
+Marathon 2: Durandal was supposed to have an ancient S'pht bioweapon which turned Pfhor into Fungal Zombies, but it cut from the game because while it sounded really cool, a weapon that turns your enemies into uncontrollable zombies instead of simply killing them doesn't make much sense.

 Metal Slug 3 has quite a bit of these: You have to deal with zombified civilians and soldiers in mission 3, and later on you fight off legions of zombified clones of your previous player character while trying to escape from an exploding spaceship.
 You can even become a zombie and vomit acidic blood that can take out damn near anything in one shot.

 The zombies in Nox who don't die unless you deliver the final blow with a fire-enchanted weapon or a fire spell and regenerate to full health otherwise.